coderefinery/testing/_episodes/05-gh-actions.md

 ### Step 4: Verify that tests have been automatically run

 Observe in the repository how the test succeed.
-While it the test is done, the repository has yellow marker.
+While the test is executed, the repository has yellow marker.
 This is replaced with a green check mark, once the test succeeds:

 <img src="{{ site.baseurl}}/img/green_check_mark.png"/>